-At the end of every fiscal year, banks prepare a profit and loss statement (also called an income statement) that details their financial performance for that given period of time.
+At the end of every fiscal year or as deemed appropriate by the bank's management, banks prepare a profit and loss statement (also called an income statement) that details their financial performance for that given period of time.
 The bottom line of a profit and loss statement lists the net income.
-Positive net income is termed a "profit"; negative net income is termed a "loss".
+Positive net income is termed a "profit;" negative net income is termed a "loss."
 Banks, as with all for-profit enterprises, must consistently report a profit on the bottom line to remain viable.

-The profit and loss statement lists all categories of income and expense (see exhibit 2.5, next page).
-The following major sources of bank income are typically listed in order of size and importance:
+The profit and loss statement lists all categories of income and expense (see exhibit 2.5).
+The following major sources of bank income are typically listed in order of importance: